Hydraulics: Greco-Roman world

 In Ancient Greece, the Greeks constructed sophisticated water and hydraulic power systems.
 An example is a construction by Eupalinos, under a public contract, of a watering channel for Samos, the Tunnel of Eupalinos.
-An early example of the usage of hydraulic wheel, probably the earliest in Europe, is the Perachora wheel (3rd century BC).
+An early example of the usage of hydraulic wheel, likely the earliest in Europe, is the Perachora wheel (3rd century BC).

 In Greco-Roman Egypt, the construction of the first hydraulic machine automata by Ctesibius (flourished c.
 270 BC) and Hero of Alexandria (c.
 10 – 80 AD) is notable.
 Hero describes several working machines using hydraulic power, such as the force pump, which is known from many Roman sites as having been used for raising water and in fire engines.

 In the Roman Empire, different hydraulic applications were developed, including public water supplies, innumerable aqueducts, power using watermills and hydraulic mining.
 They were among the first to make use of the siphon to carry water across valleys, and used hushing on a large scale to prospect for and then extract metal ores.
 They used lead widely in plumbing systems for domestic and public supply, such as feeding thermae.

 Hydraulic mining was used in the gold-fields of northern Spain, which was conquered by Augustus in 25 BC.
 The alluvial gold-mine of Las Medulas was one of the largest of their mines.
 At least seven long aqueducts worked it, and the water streams were used to erode the soft deposits, and then wash the tailings for the valuable gold content.